-Talk to your boss and get an assessment of your desk area.
+Managing your pain at work by talk to your boss and getting an assessment of your desk area.
 The assessment can point out ways to make you more comfortable and minimise pain.
 For example, you may benefit from an adaptable office chair, wrist cushions, footrests, keyboard trays etc. Your employer can use the Display screen equipment (DSE) workstation checklist, to help with the assessment.

 Know your limits.
 Don’t push yourself in ways that will cause a setback in your pain management efforts.
 Say no when you need to.

 Use regular breaks as a way to bring your pain management practices into the workplace.
 If you work at a desk, get up and move around every 15 minutes or so.
 You can get apps for your smartphone that will remind you to get up from your desk at regular intervals.
 Here are some examples:

 - Move – Get reminded every so often to stand up and move about.